-- 1.1 Children attend early learning and childcare (ELC) settings with a wide range of medicinal requirements related to their individual needs.
+1.1 Children can attend Torphins Playgroup with a wide range of medicinal requirements related to their individual needs.
 These needs can be short term (finishing a course of medication) and or long term (medication to keep them well).
-Staff will ensure procedures are followed in order to meet these needs. - 1.2 Medication will only be administered in order to maintain the child's health and wellbeing and/or when recovering from an illness.
-Most children with medical needs can participate in everyday day experiences within the setting.
-Throughout this guidance the term parents is used to include all main caregivers
+Staff will ensure procedures are followed in order to meet these needs.

+1.2 Medication will only be administered in order to maintain the child's health and wellbeing and/or when recovering from an illness.
+Most children with medical needs can participate in everyday day experiences within the Playgroup.
+Throughout this guidance the term parents is used to include all main caregivers.